CatHuyuH24/A-EMS/README.md

 This project aims to build a comprehensive enterprise management system from the ground up, leveraging a modern technology stack and an AI-driven development process.
 The system provides:

-- **Real-time Executive Dashboard** with comprehensive analytics across Sales, Finance, and HR domains
+- **Real-time Executive Dashboard** with comprehensive analytics across Sales, Finance, HR, Products, Risk Management, and Business Intelligence domains
-- **Advanced AI Assistant** (powered by DeepSeek) for natural language business intelligence queries
+- **Advanced AI Assistant** (powered by DeepSeek) for natural language business intelligence queries across all domains
 - **Microservices Architecture** with domain-specific services for scalability and maintainability
+- **Comprehensive Business Intelligence** with custom report generation, scheduling, and export capabilities
+- **Enterprise Risk Management** with compliance monitoring, incident tracking, and regulatory reporting
+- **Product & Inventory Management** with analytics, lifecycle tracking, and demand forecasting
 - **Interactive Data Visualizations** with real-time updates and mobile responsiveness

 ## Project Vision

 To create a "Digital Chief of Staff" - an intelligent virtual assistant that empowers leaders with:
-- Holistic business insights across all operational domains
+- Holistic business insights across all operational domains (Sales, Finance, HR, Products, Risk, Reporting)
-- Predictive analytics and forecasting capabilities
+- Predictive analytics and forecasting capabilities across all business areas
-- Natural language query interface for complex data analysis
+- Natural language query interface for complex data analysis and report generation
-- Real-time performance monitoring and alerting
+- Real-time performance monitoring and alerting with risk management integration
-- Data-driven decision support with actionable recommendations
+- Data-driven decision support with actionable recommendations and compliance insights
+- Comprehensive reporting and business intelligence capabilities with automated distribution

 ## Technology Stack